 Contact: firstname.lastname@example.org / Website: mindgazing.com

-Maria Perez, RN, BSN, MPH, CCM is President and Founder of Case Management Network, Inc., which provides care coordination and management of traumatic injuries arising from occupational environments and workers’ compensation insurance frameworks.
-She obtained her Registered Nurse, BSN from Hunter College, and MPH in Health Policy and Management from Columbia University Mailman School of Public Health; she has completed multiple programs from the Nalanda Institute for Contemplative Science including the Sustainable Happiness Program, Contemplative Psychotherapy Program, Meditation Teacher Training, Compassion-Based Resilience Teacher Training [CBRT], Yoga, Mind & Spirit and many other courses in between.
-In addition to her own meditation practice, Perez has taught Tuesday Evening Meditation at Tibet House, and teaches the CBRT program to Nurse and Social Work case managers and clients.
+Maria Perez, MPH, CCM, is founder and CEO of Case Management Network, Inc., which provides care coordination and management of traumatic injuries within occupational and liability insurance frameworks.
+She received her MPH from Columbia University and has completed multiple programs from the Nalanda Institute for Contemplative Science including the Sustainable Happiness Program, Contemplative Psychotherapy Program, Meditation Teacher Training, and Yoga, Mind & Spirit.
+In addition to her own meditation practice, Perez has integrated teaching mindfulness meditation to her employees and patients for stress reduction and pain control.